AreebaNasir/TrafficSign_Dataset/README.md

 ## Manual
 After cloning the qqwweee repository, change the following paths to train and test your model:
 train.py:
-Change the path of weight file according to your directory in line 33 Change the path of classes.txt in line 19
+Change the path of weight file according to your path to weight file in line 33
+Change the path of classes.txt in line 19
 Change the path of yolo_anchors.txt in line 20